Your life is collapsing into chaos, your entire world caving in on top of you.

 3. Illuminate the chaos of life

-Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify and release the more subtle tricks we play on ourselves.
+Now that you’ve simplified your outer and inner realms and increased your self-awareness, it’s time to identify the more subtle tricks we play on ourselves.

 Is fear clouding your vision?

 If your life chaos stems from a dread of failure, then you need to examine your feelings.